Visualize and assess 25 ADHD traits and understand how they affect your life.Learn more

 Inattention And Staying Focused

 I've been in this situation before, and I know how frustrating it is when you want to apologize or make up for something in your relationship, but you can't seem to remember what you have done wrong.
 It feels like reopening old wounds that are better off left untouched.
-But the thing is, we need to deal with the conflict for us to move on from it.
-And if we can't remember the problem, then it becomes more difficult for us to offer a conflict resolution that is satisfactory for both parties.

 Talking Fast and Non-Verbal Communication